EMDR & Spiritually Integrated Therapy

 These approaches are offered within integrative psychotherapy and are introduced based on readiness, goals, and clinical judgment.

-EMDR is provided by an EMDR-certified therapist.
+EMDR is provided by an EMDR-trained clinician.
 Spiritually integrated psychotherapy is informed by Master’s-level training in ethically integrating spirituality and meaning within therapeutic care.

 EMDR Therapy